Donate

 Some examples of this work:

-• The annual Grassroots Assembly brings movement leaders together to create and coordinate strategic campaigns and align on our long-term goals for abolition
+• The Grassroots Assembly brings movement leaders together to create and coordinate strategic campaigns and align on our long-term goals for abolition

 • Communities of Practice connect people from across our network so they can learn from one another, sharpen their strategies and build stronger intergenerational organizing campaigns